-While all three of these options can result in high engagement, they’re also out of reach for most brands.
+While these options can result in high engagement, they’re also out of reach for most brands.
 They’re typically used by major companies, like Apple or McDonald’s, or to promote a new movie.
 As you can probably guess, that means a high price tag, more technical expertise required, and the need to work directly with TikTok.

 What about promoted TikToks?